GMPrakhar/Thunder/README.md

 # Thunder
-Thunder is a javascript framework for lightning fast rendering.
-Because instead of re-rendering the whole component, thunder choosily re renders only changed element, thereby reducing render times.
+Thunder is a javascript framework for lightning fast rendering, and element based change detection.

+## How to run
+- Clone the repo and go into the project directory.
+- run `npm install` and then `npm start` to run the default project.
+- Change index.html however you like!